 Fancy PDF features

 : You are responsible for proofreading your paper.
 Remember that it will be published as you give it to us.
 You cannot make changes later.
-At the proof approval stage, you can only fix problems which are not on the printout you submit.
+At the proof approval stage, you can only fix problems which are not in the PDF file you submit.

 Check that your PDF file is searchable